Table of Contents

 The fast-request cap is still the real constraint

-Multi-canvas doesn’t change the underlying pricing math: you’re still on Cursor Pro’s fast-request budget, and running three canvases concurrently burns through it faster.
-If you’re already hitting the cap mid-month on a single canvas, multi-canvas will make that worse, not better.
-Plan accordingly; see the pricing notes in our Cursor review.
+Multi-canvas does not change the pricing math.
+You are still on Cursor Pro's fast-request budget, and three concurrent canvases burn through it faster.
+Already hitting the cap mid-month on one canvas?
+Multi-canvas makes that worse, not better.
+Plan for it.
+The pricing notes are in our Cursor review.

 Who should turn this on this week